xuhdev/editorconfig-cf/README.md

 If you added any new files, remember you need to add a license header as the other files do.
 If you code is less than 50 effective lines, you can simply copy a header from another file and copyright it under my name.
-If you do not want to copyright it under my name, I will not be against copyright under your name.
-But your license must be compatible with the other part of the project, that is, a permissive license (Apache v2, BSD, MIT, etc.) or LGPLv3+ (the `+` sign is important!).
+If you do not want to copyright the code under my name, I will not be against copyright under your name.
+I encourage you to license under LGPLv3+, but at least your license must be compatible with the other part of the project, that is, a permissive license (Apache v2, BSD, MIT, etc.) or LGPLv3+.
 LGPLv2 or GPL are not acceptable.

 ## License